ssenmosip/mosip-temp-documentation/MOSIP-VDM-Specifications.md

    Multiple devices can be communicate with the DM and register with the respective available port for communication.

-   - The DM service should Listen on a particular range of port **TBD** to receive the device arrival and removal events from the vendor-specific device manager (VDM).
+   - The DM service should Listen on a particular range of port to receive the device arrival and removal events from the VDM.
    - In case the provided ports are busy or occupied by some other service then should provide facility for an admin to modify the same.
    - It Maintain the list of the all the supported biometric devices available for the applications.
    - It also Notify the applications about arrival and removal of the supported devices (Plug and Play - PNP).